zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml/create-run-notebooks/oml_notebooks.md

 7. Click **Back** to return to the Notebooks page.

-## Run Your Notebook with SQL Interpreter
+## Run Your Notebook with SQL and PL/SQL Interpreter

 To display and visualize data using SQL in a notebook paragraph, that data must be fetched from the database.

-Paragraphs using the SQL (%sql) and PL/SQL (%script) interpreters allow users to invoke Oracle SQL and PL/SQL statements, respectively.
-Users invoke OML4SQL machine learning functionality in such paragraphs as well.
+Paragraphs using the SQL `%sql` and PL/SQL `%script` interpreters allow users to call Oracle SQL and PL/SQL statements, respectively.
+You call the OML4SQL machine learning functionality in such paragraphs as well.
 The notebook offers the functionality to perform charting on the SQL interpreter output that is returned to the notebook.
 The options in the chart settings to perform groupings, summation, and other operations are done in the notebook server, and not in the database server.
-For example, if you want to run a Group By on all your data, then it is recommended to use SQL scripts to do the grouping in the database, and return the summary information for charting in the notebook.
+For example, if you want to run a `Group By` on all your data, then it is recommended to use SQL scripts to do the grouping in the database, and return the summary information for charting in the notebook.
 Grouping at the notebook level works well for small sets of data.
 If you pull a lot of data into the notebook, then you may encounter memory limitations.
-You can set the row limit for your notebook by using the option Render Row Limit to control how many rows are allowed to be returned from the database, with the default being the first 1000 rows in the Connection Group page.
+You can set the row limit for your notebook by using the option **Render Row Limit** to control how many rows are allowed to be returned from the database, with the default being the first 1000 rows in the Connection Group page.

 To run a notebook: